neo-project/docs/faq/en-us/basic.md

 ## Is there an equivalent of ERC-20 standard for Neo?

-Yes, it's called [NEP-5](https://github.com/neo-project/proposals/blob/master/nep-5.mediawiki) (NEP is short for *Neo Enhancement Proposals*).
+Yes.
+NEP-17, the replacement of the standard NEP-5, is the Neo3 token standard which outlines the specifications to be followed by contracts deployed on the Neo blockchain.

 ## How to view NEP-5 assets in Neo-CLI？

 To view NEP-5 assets invoke the API `getbalance`.

-## What is the difference between NEP-5 and NEP-6？
+## What is NEP-6？

-NEP-5 is a token standard that specifies the token issuance in Neo smart contract.
 NEP-6 is a wallet standard that specifies the wallet format, the definition of parameters in it, the creation rules of wallet address and so on.
 NEP-6 is applicable to several current Neo client versions including 2.7.6.
 The Neo client supports wallets in two formats,  sqlite wallet (in .db3) and NEP-6 wallet (in .json).
 Considering the processing speed, the sqlite wallet is strongly recommended for exchanges.

 ## Can you store NEO the same way as Bitcoin?
 I am nervous about the storage safety.